Francisco Ascaso: Anarchism

-In 1922 or 1923, Ascaso would meet Juan Garcia Oliver and Buenaventura Durruti, and soon form the Los Solidarios in response to the execution of the anarchist Francisco Ferrer.
+In 1922 or 1923, Ascaso would meet Juan Garcia Oliver and Buenaventura Durruti, and soon form the Los Solidarios in response to ongoing attacks on leaders of the labour movement and the assassination of Salvador Seguí.
 The group would become involved in the deaths in many prominent leaders of the time such as Spanish Prime Minister Eduardo Dato.
 Ascaso and Durruti would soon begin a lifelong friendship.
 Ascaso was drawn to Durruti for their shared disdain for the "bolshevization", bureaucracy and false hoods" of the Russian Revolution.

 Ascaso and Oliver soon moved to Manresa in order to avoid detection from police.
 Upon arriving they were imprisoned on suspected drug trafficking.
 Although they were capable of convincing the police captain that they were just there to file papers for legal emigration and therefore avoided incarceration.
 While living in Manresa, Ascaso learned of Durruti's arrest and trial.
 He would gather the funds of the Los Solidarios and travel to San Sebastián hoping to aid Durruti in achieving a pardon however this would not happen.
 Ascaso and Oliver decided that to remain within Manresa would be unwise and so moved to Zaragoza.
-Ascaso and Oliver become embroiled in a conspiracy to assassinate then Archbishop of Zaragoza Juan Soldevilla y Romero which they would successfully execute on June 23, 1923.
+Ascaso and Oliver become embroiled in a conspiracy to assassinate then Archbishop of Zaragoza Juan Soldevila y Romero which they would successfully execute on 23 June 1923.

 Ascaso was arrested for his involvement however he escaped prison with the aid of Durruti and In June 1923, Ascaso and Durruti fled to France in protest of the dictatorship of Miguel Primo de Rivera, Eduardo Dato's successor and then Prime Minister of Spain.
 Ascaso and Durruti would go onto support the Revolutionary Committee in France at the time as a way of "organizing a revolutionary center in France".
 Ascaso's method of organization also included the gathering of comrades and arms to further their ideals.
 In late December, 1924, Ascaso and Durruti were informed of the Revolutionary Committee's dire financial situation and so were instructed to travel to Latin America which they promptly did with the intention of collecting funds.

 Ascaso and Durruti spent time in the Caribbean Island, Havana at the house of a young libertarian, J.A.
 J.A would often engage with Ascaso and Durruti on the topic of anarchism, encouraging them to spread anarchist theory, Ascaso and Durruti ― who believed that propaganda was a necessary element of anarchism ― agreed.
 They soon left Havana fearing harassment from the police.
 In late March 1925 Ascaso and Durruti were seeking refuge in Mexico City however soon left, feeling guilty over living in a luxury hotel juxtaposed to the poor neighborhoods.
 By late February 1926 Ascaso set off to Europe specifically, France.
-They arrived on April 30, 1926.
+They arrived on 30 April 1926.